 The approach focuses on the harmonization of relations between data management and governance.
 This approach I have presented in this article is described in detail in my books published over the last two years:

-A collection of techniques and templates for the practical establishment of the data management through the design and implementation of the data and information value chain, enabled by a set of data management sub-capabilities.
+A collection of techniques and templates for the practical establishment of data management through the design

 There is one practical lesson that unites all these books:

 The setup of the data management function within the company follows the logic of the development of the data and information value chain and data management sub-capabilities that enable this chain.

 I define “data and information value chain” as the set of actions supported by the collection of data management sub-capabilities.
 This chain transforms raw data into meaningful information to deliver the corresponding value propositions to the stakeholder groups.

 Let’s see how it works in practice.